-- You can get still get COVID in between doses and even after you get both doses (or the single dose of Janssen).
-If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.
+- If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.

-- It takes two weeks after receiving your second dose (or the single dose of Janssen) for your immune system to reach peak efficacy.
+- It takes two weeks after receiving your second dose (or the single dose of J&J) for your immune system to reach peak efficacy.